anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 ## Confidence intervals

-You might not have noticed, but all the informatiion that is necessary to produce a confidence interval for a continuous variable, the mean and the standard deviation, is available at the variable summary:
+You might not have noticed, but all the information that is necessary to produce a confidence interval for a continuous variable, the mean and the standard deviation, is available at the variable summary:

 ```
 summarize api13
-display 783.7786 - 1,96 103.7396
+display 783.7786 - 1.96*103.7396
-display 783.7786 + 1,96 103.7396
+display 783.7786 + 1.96*103.7396
 ```

 Do you remember where the number 1.96 comes from?
 If we want to build a 95% confidence interval, we need to add/subtract 1.96 standard deviations to/from the mean (1.96 is the critical value that defines 95% at the normal curve with 0 mean and 1 standard deviation).
 Go back to the readings or presentations to review it.

-If you don't want to do it "manually", you can use the "ci" command in order to observe the confidence interval of several variables:
+If you don't want to do it "manually", you can use the "ci means" command in order to observe the confidence interval of several variables:

 ```
-ci api13
+ci means api13
-ci api13 wh_api13 hi_api13
+ci means api13 wh_api13 hi_api13
 ```

 Remember that confidence intervals are useful when we want to know the interval that the population parameter (in this case, the mean) is likely to fall.
 The correct interpretation for a 95% confidence interval is: if we take several samples, the true parameter will fall in the confidence interval of 95% of the samples.
 It is wrong to say that "the probability of the true parameter lying within the interval is 95%" or equivalente statements.
 Can you understand this difference?